-The food additives are not numbered consecutively.
-If a substance looses its authorisation the E number will not be assigned again.
+The food additives are not added up consecutively.
+If a substance looses its authorization, the E number will not be assigned again.

 The category labels indicate that these food additives change a product on a physical or chemical level and are not supposed to add any health value.
-Their origin can be artificial or natural and they are often being processed for their purpose to some extend.
-Complex authorisation procedures are supposed to confirm the health safety of food additives.
+Their origin can be artificial or natural, and they are often being processed for their purpose to some extent.
+Complex authorization procedures suppose to confirm the health safety of food additives.

 Effects on the human body

 It is important to note that not all food additives are dangerous.
 Some of these E numbers indicate harmless substances like locust bean gum (E410), turmeric’s pigment curcumin (E100) and vitamin C/ ascorbic acid (E300).
-That is why in the EU 50 food additives are allowed in organic food.
-Artificial colorings, sweeteners, stabilisers and flavor enhancers are generally prohibited.
+That is why in the EU, 50 food additives are allowed in organic food.
+Artificial colourings, sweeteners, stabilizers and flavour enhancers are generally prohibited.

 Everyone has to draw their own conclusions.
-If you wanna be safe, buy organic produce and prepare your foods yourself.
-Otherwise is a look at the ingredient list helpful:
+If you want to be safe, buy organic produce and prepare your foods yourself.
+Otherwise, is a look at the ingredient list helpful:

 - Almost always true: the shorter the list, the better for you.